bradhowes/SoundFonts/README.md

 ![](Patches.png)

-This is a very simple iOS application that acts as an sound synthesizer.
+This is a very simple iOS application that acts as a polyphonic synthesizer.
 It uses an `AVAudioUnitSampler` instance to generate the sounds for touched keys.
 The sounds that are avaiable come from _sound font_ files such as those available [online](http://www.synthfont.com/links_to_soundfonts.html) for free (and of variable quaility).
 This app only supports sound font files that are bundled with the application, though it would be